 As a small business owner, you probably get bombarded with phone calls, emails, or drop-ins from credit card processors all the time.
-They’ll promise you the world and the lowest rates possible, but then when you switch over, you might end up feeling let down.
+They promise you the world and the lowest rates possible, but after you switch over, you might end up feeling let down.

-If you look at your monthly credit card processing statement, your effective rate is your month’s total processing fees divided by your monthly total sales volume.
-It’s calculated as a percentage and will be the quickest way to find out if you’re being overcharged.
+Your effective rate is your month’s total processing fees divided by your monthly total sales volume.
+It’s calculated as a percentage and can be found on your monthly credit card processing statement.

 Let’s use the below statement as an example.

-In this example, the business’ total monthly sales are highlighted in green and the total monthly processing fees are highlighted in red.
+In this example, the business’s total monthly sales are highlighted in green and the total monthly processing fees are highlighted in red.
 So, how do we find the effective rate?

 Remember, the formula to calculate your payment processing effective rate is TOTAL FEES / TOTAL SALES.

-The percentage shown from dividing total fees by total sales shows how much of a merchant’s processing volume goes to fees.
 To determine if you’re being overcharged, you need to find out how much you should be paying.
 In the previous example, 6.2% may be too much… or it may be just right.

-In this example, we’ll take a snapshot of Visa’s rates and pretend the above merchant is running an eCommerce business.
+In this example, we’ll take a snapshot of Visa’s rates and imagine the above merchant is running an eCommerce business.

-That means the business’ effective rate is almost 3.5 times that of the highest interchange rate.
+That means the business’s effective rate is roughly 3.5 times the highest interchange rate.
 That should set off a red flag, as interchange fees often account for the majority of the effective rate.

 Get the Gravity newsletter for the latest FAQs, tools, tips and tricks